Dnash1/projTwo/README.md

 - Users should be able to **shitpost relentlessly** in other users' threads until the internet collapses under the sheer weight of their idiocy.
 - Users should be able to enter a name attached to each post and thread.
 - Users should be able to immediately see where the activity is by the catalog sorting by bump order.
+- Users should be able to link images and gifs to their posts.

 <img src="./forumwire.jpg">
 <img src="./forums.jpg">